ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain what analytics tool is installed for the alpha and that the SIRO is happy with this approach
+* Explain what analytics tool is installed for the alpha and that the SIRO is happy with this approach
-* explain who in the team is responsible for identifying actionable data insights during the alpha
+* Explain who in the team is responsible for identifying actionable data insights during the alpha
-* explain what additional KPI's they are tracking during the alpha
+* Explain what additional KPI's they are tracking during the alpha

 ### 7